AzureTeacher/powershell/README.md

-# Securing Linux Systems at all!
+# Securing Linux Systems at all!!!

 Linux security with three different distributions (Rocky Linux, Ubuntu and openSUSE)!